Racial equity in income: Eliminating racial inequities in income would strengthen families, communities, and local economies.

 Insights & Analyses

-The average annual income for all people of color would increase by $15,548 or 48 percent with racial equity in income while the average annual income for Native Americans would increase by $21,157 or 76 percent.
+- The average annual income for all people of color would increase by $17,690 or 44 percent with racial equity in income.
+The average annual income for Native American workers would increase by $24,980 or 80 percent, the highest across all racial/ethnic groups.

-The majority of income gains created by eliminating racial gaps in income for all people of color would come from growth in wages but for Mixed/other workers, the majority of income gains would come from growth in employment.
+- The majority of income gains created by eliminating racial gaps in income for all people of color would come from growth in wages but for multiracial workers, the majority of income gains would come from growth in employment.

-GDP in 2020 would have increased by $2.9 trillion if we eliminated racial gaps in income.
+- The United States’s GDP in 2022 would have increased by $3.5 trillion if we eliminated racial gaps in income.

-The percent gain in GDP with racial equity in income is highest in the District of Columbia at 53 percent, the next highest is California at 34 percent.
+- The percent gain in GDP with racial equity in income is highest in the District of Columbia at 49 percent; the next highest state-level gain is in California at 33 percent.

 Drivers of Inequity